-Main value of these evergreen shrubs is their toughness and ability to grow in difficult conditions.
-They withstand heat, wind, and poor soil.
+These plants are tough and able to grow in difficult conditions: they withstand heat, wind, and poor soil.
 Most are densely foliaged.
 Male and female flowers, borne on separate plants, are inconspicuous.
-Female plants produce cottony seed clusters that can make a mess when blown about by wind.
-It is adviced to grow male varieties if they’re available (or hoe out seedlings if they appear where you don’t want them).Baccharis sarothroides
+Female plants produce cottony seed clusters that can make a mess when blown about by wind; grow male varieties if they’re available (or hoe out unwanted seedlings if they appear).Baccharis sarothroides

 Most useful in desert zones 10–13.
 Native to the Southwest.Nearly leafless, but the branches are bright green throughout the year.
 Grows to 5 ft. tall and wide; can be clipped to 2–3 ft.
 Extremely drought-tolerant.
 Can take good or poor drainage.
 Useful for erosion control, replanting disturbed land, or natural landscape in desert regions.

 California native of variable appearance, with glossy bluish green foliage and crowded spikes of narro...

 Short-lived perennial.
 Native to Southwest deserts.
 Grows to 1 1/2–2 ft. tall and 3–4 ft. ...